 If you are not an active UBC employee, you may have access through an external Workspace account, created when a UBC employee shares with you.
 Otherwise, you are not eligible for a Workspace account.

 Managing Your Account

-To upgrade to the latest desktop client on you PC or MAC, download the updated version from the Workspace 2.0 Web Browser Self Service Portal at https://files.workspace.ubc.ca.
-Once you have logged in, select My Content Screen and then click on the Content Locker Sync link to download the application.
+To upgrade to the latest desktop client on your computer (Microsoft Windows or macOS), download the updated version from the Workspace 2.0 Web Browser Self Service Portal at https://files.workspace.ubc.ca.
+Once you have logged in, select My Content and then click on the Content Locker Sync link to download the application.